friskgit/minimal_website/blog/_posts/2006-09-05-open-form-for-'repetition-repeats..'.md

    ![image-right]({{ page.image }}){: .align-right .news-flash}
 {% endunless %}

-As was mentioned in <a href="http://www.henrikfrisk.com/diary/archives/2006/09/tape_part_for_g.php">this post</a> the form for "Repetition repeats all other repetitions" is open in the sense that a the piece can be played in a number of different ways.
+As was mentioned in [this post]({% post_url /blog/2006-09-05-tape-part-for-guitar-piece %}) the form for "Repetition repeats all other repetitions" is open in the sense that a the piece can be played in a number of different ways.
 The inspiration for this form is a dialog between two people involved in a creative work.
 Although certain passages are linked together and despite the fact that there is a certain sense of continuity in the material of which the piece is built there is no <em>right</em> way to play the piece.